Libensemble/libensemble/docs/platforms/theta.rst

     $ qsub -A [project] -n 8 -q debug-cache-quad -t 60 -I

 This will place you on a MOM node.
-Then, to launch MPI jobs to the compute nodes, use ``aprun`` where you would use ``mpirun``.
+Then, to launch jobs to the compute nodes, use ``aprun`` where you would use ``mpirun``.

 .. note::